Eco Arch: Sustainable Design and Living

 The Bullitt Center, Seattle (United States)

 Recognized as one of the most environmentally sustainable commercial buildings in the world, the Bullitt Center exemplifies the power of sustainable design.
 Situated in Seattle, Washington, the Bullitt Center is a 6-story office building built to the rigorous standards of the Living Building Challenge, the certification for the most sustainable buildings.
 The Bullitt Center generates all of its energy from rooftop photovoltaic solar (solar panels), collects and treats its water, utilizes composting toilets, sophisticated energy lighting, and a host of guaranteed non-toxic materials.
-This building shows that sustainability is not just the reduction of impact but also the restoration of our environment.
+This building demonstrates that sustainability encompasses not only the reduction of impact but also the restoration of our environment.

 The Eden Project, Cornwall (United Kingdom)